Ask your doctor about more frequent home hemodialysis compared to in-center 3-times-weekly hemodialysis

 Many patients report and various studies confirm that compared to three-times-weekly in-center hemodialysis, more frequent home hemodialysis may offer many health and quality of life benefits (references available in free information kit).

+The NxStage System One is a prescription device and, like all medical devices, involves some risks.
 The risks associated with hemodialysis treatments in any environment include, but are not limited to, high blood pressure, fluid overload, low blood pressure, heart-related issues, and vascular access complications.
 The medical devices used in hemodialysis therapies may add additional risks including air entering the bloodstream, and blood loss due to clotting or accidental disconnection of the blood tubing set.
+Patients should consult with their doctor to understand the risks and responsibilities of home and/or more frequent hemodialysis using the NxStage System One.

 Certain risks are unique to the home.
 Treatments at home are done without the presence of medical personnel and on-site technical support.
 Patients and their partners must be trained on what to do and how to get medical or technical help if needed.